 An antique effect means that denim finish achieved by sanding, washing and by hand-making new jeans look aged.
 Due to ring-spun yarn personality, the surface is never without irregularities, sometimes these small details make the denim look almost vintage.
 The process of making an antique look made by hand, especially Italian denim handcrafted is widely known for their skills.
 A.P.C Jeans

 Buddy Lee introduced in 1920 by denim brand Lee and is a ceramic doll wearing Lee’s overalls.
 The promotion grew in popularity, and later more garments, uniforms, etc. added.
 However, Lee stopped producing the doll in 1962.
 Therefore, become a sought-after vintage object among collectors.
 Lee Jeans Company is in the process of establishing a Lee Museum that will document Buddy’s life for all of his fans.
 To find out more visit his website; Buddy Lee

-Dry jeans are another name for rigid or raw denim, unwashed with a deep indigo coloured.
-Jeans made of dry denim made too worn in order to fit perfectly adding the personal touch to the jeans.
-When wearing it a long time the uniqueness of indigodenim develops faded areas was the Jean’s folding creases.
-Therefore, importance keeping them on for several months before washing will make the look nicer than any other jeans whatever brands and price.
+Dry jeans are another name for rigid or raw denim, unwashed with deep indigo coloured.
+Jeans made of dry denim made to wear in order to fit perfectly adding the personal touch to the jeans.
+When wearing it a long time the uniqueness of indigo denim develops faded areas was Jean’s folding creases.
+Therefore, the importance of keeping them on for several months before washing will make them look nicer than any other jeans whatever brands and price.
 However, read and follow guides is essential for making them perfect.